-Subdivision Plat requiring no new streets and minimal infrastructure extension that is processed through an abbreviated process.
+A land division eligible for processing in accordance with the procedures of 10- 050Subdivision Plat requiring no new streets and minimal infrastructure extension that is processed through an abbreviated process.

 Monument (Permanent Monument)

 A structure placed in the ground that is exclusively identifiable as a monument to a survey point expressly placed for surveying reference.